-Abraham Lincoln and Jefferson Davis were Brothers
+Lincoln and Davis: Brothers

 by Troy Cowan

-Authors have named several people as Abraham Lincoln's father.
+Several men have been named as Abraham Lincoln's father.
 Until recently, Samuel Davis was not one of them.
 The Davis family members that knew of the affair between Samuel Davis and Nancy Lincoln wanted it kept secret.
-If Jane knew of the affair became known, it would
+If knowledge of the affair became known, it would

 William Cessna was a friend of Thomas Lincoln.
 He said after seeing Thomas bathing in a stream that Thomas Lincoln could not have been Abe's father.
 He said that one or both of his testicles were no larger than peas.